stepper1029/Reversi/info/README.md

 ## Key subcomponents:

-### Interface ReversiCell and Class HexCell:
+### Interface ReversiCell and Classes HexCell and SquareCell:
 The smallest subcomponent of the program is a single Cell.
 There is an interface for all cells, but so far we have implemented only one HexCell class.
 This class has three fields, q, r, and s each representing a plane in the 3D cubic coordinate system we used to keep track of cells and the board.
 The origin is at (0, 0, 0), which is in the center of the board. q moves from bottom left to top right of the grid. r moves from top to bottom of the grid. s moves from bottom right to top left of the grid (see the HexCell class for more details).
+The SquareCell class uses x and y coordinates with (0, 0) being in the top left corner.
+As you move to the right, x increases, and as you move down, y increases.

-### Interface Board and Class HexBoard:
+### Interface Board and Classes HexBoard and SquareBoard:
 A Board is the next noun which itself has the cells which make it up and black and white pieces.
 Because the board stores the cells in an array of arrays, to represent the rows and columns, there are now two ways to access a cell.
 Either through the index of the row and column or through